merely-useful/py-rse/DESIGN.md

 # Overall Design

+-   Site-specific configuration is stored in:
+    -   `./site.mk`: defines the stem used for this project, e.g., `merely-useful`.
+        -   This file is included by `Makefile` automatically.
+    -   `./site.yml`: defines the site-specific Jekyll configuration values.
+        -   This file is combined with `./.config.yml` (the generic configuration values) to produce `./_config.yml`.
+        -   You *must* commit `./_config.yml` to your repository, but do *not* edit it by hand.

 -   Markdown source files for each human language are in a [Jekyll collection][jekyll-collections] named after the language.
     -   E.g., `_en` for English.